 On the whole, research and small-scale experience to date provides evidence for the following likely conclusions:

-- Robot cars do appear to have the potential to transform ‘road safety’ as we know it.
+- Robot cars may have the potential to transform ‘road safety’ as we know it.
 Google’s self-driving cars have been involved in few collisions, and these have reportedly all been at low speed and attributable to the human drivers of other vehicles (though others point out the situation is far from clear-cut).
-Autonomous pilot systems for cars are not vulnerable to fatigue, anger, impatience, distraction or the myriad other human factors that figure in most real-world incidents.
-Accordingly, there are grounds for supposing a switch to self-driving cars—if done in a way that accommodates other modes of transport appropriately—will come with a dramatic reduction in road trauma.
+Others have a more ambiguous record.
+Tesla’s ‘Autopilot’ partial automation system has been implicated in two fatal crashes, while the first pedestrian fatality involving a robot car occurred in March 2018 when a person walking slowly across a multilane road in Tempe, Arizona, was hit by a speeding self-driving car operated by Uber.
+But supporters of the technology point out that these incidents involve ‘transitional’ automation systems that still depend on human intervention in emergencies, and occur against a status quo where thousands of people are hit by human-driven cars each year in the USA alone.
+Truly autonomous pilot systems for cars are not vulnerable to fatigue, anger, impatience, distraction or the myriad other human factors that figure in most real-world incidents.
+Accordingly, there are grounds for supposing a switch to self-driving cars—if the technology is sufficiently mature and developed so as to accommodate other modes of transport appropriately—will come with a dramatic reduction in road trauma.
 If so, public policy support for robot cars over human-driven cars could be justified for this reason alone.

-- Robot cars potentially have big implications for car parking.
+- Closely related to the previous point, robot cars potentially have big implications for car parking.
 Instead of it being necessary to leave one’s vehicle at one’s destination, the vehicle can be instructed to return to a convenient storage location, or (if it’s a shared car) to pick up the next waiting passenger.
 This can potentially remove the need for car parking to be co-located with homes, workplaces and activity centres, providing the opportunity to reform land use in car-dependent areas.

 - The big downside comes in robot cars’ likely effect on traffic volumes.
 Simulations and thought experiments alike tend to agree that a move from human-driven to robot cars will add traffic to the roads rather than reduce it.
 This follows in large part from the (otherwise positive) effect on parking behaviour: individually-owned cars will drive home empty and return empty when summoned later, while shared cars will travel empty between bookings or circle the streets in anticipation of bookings to be made.
 The most optimistic scenarios assume robot cars carry multiple passengers as a type of demand-responsive bus service, but still predict an increase in traffic.
 More pessimistic scenarios assume individualised robot car service replaces public transport use, and predict a doubling of traffic or worse.
 The Fehr & Peers study splits the difference, forecasting a 25% to 35% increase in traffic with a fully autonomous car fleet.